cea-hpc/modules/doc/source/design/evaluation-errors.rst

 * :mconfig:`error_on_multi_load` configuration option equals ``continue``:

   * already evaluated modulefiles from the argument list are kept loaded
+  * in case of an *exit* error, evaluation stops
-  * evaluation continues with next modulefile in argument list
+  * for other kind of error, evaluation continues with next modulefile in argument list

 * :mconfig:`error_on_multi_load` equals ``abort``: